smsithlord/MetaShortcutFormat/README.md

 ## Open-With Apps
 In standard flat MSF, the **app** field contains the name of a program that is assumed to be required to open the shortcut with.
 This is an arbitrary value that is usually absent or just an empty string.
 Common values for this field include the names of emulators, such as Project 64 or SNES9x.
 In standard flat MSF, this **app** field is merely a hint to the user that they might need additional software to launch the shortcut.
 (Note that in the deep variant of MSF, the **app** field is able to play a much more functional role.)

 When an **app** field is absent or an empty string, it means the shortcut needs no special handling.
-In other words, if you pasted the shortcut target into the Windows Run dialoge, it would open successfully in a native app automatically.
+In other words, if you pasted the shortcut target into the Windows Run dialog, it would open successfully in a native app automatically.

 ## Tags
-Tags are completely arbitrary and used only to provide additional search & filter posibilities to your frontend.
+Tags are completely arbitrary and used only to provide additional search & filter possibilities to your frontend.

 ## Live 2D Frontend Example
 Here is a live example of a frontend using MSF items encoded with JSON.
 Just paste in the JSON examples (listed below in the *MSF JSON Examples* section) and hit enter.